raikanobleaicoagent/twilightzone/README.md

+Changelog:
+5/26/2025
-Added an example, useful system prompt.
+Added an example, a useful system prompt.